konstantinlob/What-am-I-listening-to/README.md

 ## Production

-Build the application for production:
+Make a build if the application for production:

 ```bash
 npm run build
 ```

-Deploy the Website to github-pages
+Deploy the build to to github-pages

 ```bash
 npm run deploy